-FIG. 2.- Distribution of g-r and r-i colors for different SDSS samples.
-Top row: the color distributions for galaxies in the SDSS spectroscopic sample.
-Middle row: the color distributions for galaxies in the other (non-SDSS) spectroscopic training samples.
-Bottom row: the color distributions for galaxies in the photometric sample.
-As above, galaxy/star classification used the photometric TYPE flag. in Appendix A.
+FIG. 2.-Distribution of g - r and r - i colors for different SDSS samples.
+Top: Color distributions for galaxies in the SDSS spectroscopic sample.
+Middle: Color distributions for galaxies in the other (non-SDSS) spectroscopic training samples.
+Bottom: Color distributions for galaxies in the photometric sample.
+As above, galaxy/star classification used the photometric TYPE flag.
+[See the electronic edition of the Journal for a color version of this figure.]